anqurvanillapy/cppl/debug/core/README.md

 Sometimes we can totally forget what the function is doing, or we don't have the access to the source code, or the symbols are stripped.
-For instance, we have no idea there is a null pointer deference in the function `main`.
+For instance, we have no idea there is a null pointer dereference in the function `main`.
 In this scenerio, we should observe the behavior of the function.

 Strip it, without mercy.